 While contract manufacturing and toll manufacturing tend to be somewhat similar, they are often confused.
 Both options come with things in common, but have plenty of differences.
 When you choose between toll manufacturing and contract manufacturing, you’ll likely be looking for a specific strategic advantage one offers over the other.

-Before looking at the differences between the two types of manufacturing, it’s necessary to define what each of these types of manufacturing is and how it works.
+But before looking at the differences between the two types of manufacturing, it’s necessary to define what each of these types of manufacturing is and how it works so you understand how to make the best decision for your business needs.

 When you hire a contract manufacturer, you’ll gain access to their plant, labor force, and machinery.
 The company you hire as your contract manufacturing partner will provide everything you need to create your product without issue.
 This also means your manufacturing partner will take on all the risks when it comes to the manufacturing process including the stock levels, quality of raw materials uses and the costs.
 This is a full-service provider and everything happens through one company.